-There are four kinds of printing.
+There are four kinds of printing, plus foil printing or stamping.
 Please review the order information page for the printer you select to see which method your printer uses.

 Digital printing uses plateless imaging systems that are imaged by digital data from prepress systems.
 Digital printing allows for combined printing of digital photos and multple color typefaces and designs.

 Engraving is a printing process which uses special copper plates into which a mirror image of your design and/or greeting is etched, or cut, using modern engraving equipment.
 Ink is then rolled onto the plates, filling the grooves of the etched design or text.
 The plate is then cleaned of excess ink.
 When the plate is pressed to paper under extreme pressure, the ink in the grooves adheres to the paper and, when dry, delivers a raised feel with extremely fine detail.
 Generally regarded as the most elegant of printing methods, engraving is also the process used for printing currency.
 It's beautiful but takes longer and is more expensive.

 Letterpress is the process of printing from an inked raised surface - the paper is impressed directly upon the surface.
 This gives a "pillow-like" impression and an old-fashioned look.
 This process is available only when specifically noted in the detailed description of each card or letterhead.